Qollabor/qollabor-engine/README.md

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Cafienne B.V.](http://cafienne.io) has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, [Qollabor B.V.](http://qollabor.io) has waived all copyright and related or neighboring rights to this work.